bajaiii/MSc-Project-Impact-of-Residential-PV-and-Battery-Storage-on-the-Distribution-System/README.md

 **Step 2:** Copy the files/folders '*DSSStartup.m*', '*Buscoords.txt*', '*Load_Profiles*', '*Final_MSc_Thesis_Code_Stefan_Bajai.m*', and '*Master_LV_IEEE.dss*', to the same location.

 **Step 3:** Change the scenario you wish to simulate in the *'Master_LV_IEEE.dss'* using OpenDSS.
 This can be done by commenting out definitions of PV elements and load shapes in the code.
 The scenarios for each simulation are described in the report.
+In the OpenDSS scripting language, comment lines can be added line-by-line by inserting an **'!'** at the beginning of the line or, alternatively and more appropriate in this case, is to use the block comment by inserting **'/*'** before the code you wish to comment out and **'*/'** after the code you wish to comment out.

 **Step 4:** Run the '*Final_MSc_Thesis_Code_Stefan_Bajai.m*' file in matlab and display the solutions to the power flow study.